AntonKhorev/osm-dwg-helper/CONTRIBUTING.md

 - bundles content scripts injected into OSM and OTRS webpages
 - converts svg icons to png

 The last operation is the largest dev dependency to be installed because it requires a Chromium build ran by [Puppeteer](https://github.com/puppeteer/puppeteer).
-This dependency is currently a source of "[high severity vulnerabilities](https://github.com/advisories/GHSA-jv7g-9g6q-cxvw)" according to `npm audit`.
-They are actual vulnerabilities only if an attacker can replace svgs generated during the build process.

 ### Install as a temporary extension in Firefox